 Additionally, applicants who have completed the Multi-Crew Coordination (MCC) training in AVIA3014 of the BAvFlying will be given 12 UoC advanced standing for AVIF5915 Multi Crew Coordination course.

-A FEE-HELP loan scheme is available to eligible students to assist with payment of these fees up to the FEE-HELP limit which is $108,232 in 2021.
+A FEE-HELP loan scheme is available to eligible students to assist with the payment of these fees up to the combined FEE-HELP limit which is $108,232 in 2021.
 Please note, this program is NOT eligible for the higher combined HELP loan limit which applies to the GradDipFlying.

 The fees indicated below are for each postgraduate AVIF and AVIA course.
 Fees are based on a cost per Unit of Credit (UoC) of AUD $685 for AVIA courses and AUD$ 1,270 for AVIF courses.
 For further information, please visit the UNSW Fees and Payment website.

 Australian Citizens and Permanent Residents